-The Student Representative Council (SRC) promotes leadership and encourage participation in a variety of student driven activities.
-The SRC consists of volunteers from year 7-12 and is open to all students.
+The Student Representative Council (SRC) promotes leadership and encourages participation in a variety of student driven activities.
+The aim of the SRC is to provide opportunities for all students to cultivate their potential by participating in and managing school and community projects.
+The SRC consists of volunteers from Years 7-12 and is open to all students.
 Key roles within the SRC are: president, secretary and treasurer, which are elected by the student representatives each year.

-In 2017 the SRC was coordinated by Mrs Cawood, with Laura Rose as president, Mia Steward as secretary, and Hayden Clift as treasurer.
+In 2018 the SRC was co-ordinated by Mrs Cawood, with Rosalind Malolo as President, Mia Steward and Dilara Ozhan as Secretaries, and Hayden Clift as the Treasurer.

-Meetings were held weekly and supervised by Mrs Cawood.
-The SRC worked diligently to promote and run various fundraising activities, for selected community projects and charities; including: Jeans for Genes, White Ribbon Day, Do it in a Dress and Legacy.
-The SRC also managed and promoted school events, such as Chinese New Year Celebrations, Anzac Day Commemorative Assembly and Student Talent Show.
+The SRC held weekly meetings and worked diligently to promote and run various fundraising activities, for selected community projects and charities.
+We raised funds for the World's Greatest Shave, Biggest Morning Tea, Jeans for Genes, White Ribbon Day and RSPCA Cupcake Day.

+The SRC identified issues that are important to our students and ran activities for: National Day against Bullying, Harmony Day, Girls in Tech, Clean up Australia and RUOK Day.
+The SRC also managed and promoted school events, such as Chinese New Year Celebrations, Student Talent Show and spread some holiday cheer with candy cane deliveries.